TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly_original.md

 You should create a directory where you want the forthcoming analysis results to live in.
 Enter that directory and copy the raw reads with the following command:

 It is recommended that you use a subdirectory of the $SCRATCH directory, as the storage mounted at this specific location has better performance.
+Note: the raw_reads_nanopore.fastq.gz file is large, and copying ``cp`` will take some minutes.

 ```bash
 mkdir -p $SCRATCH/prok